methanoliver/awesome-renpy/README.md

 + [renxel](https://github.com/KagariSoft/renxel) - Transmute RenPy translation files to Excel tables and back.
 + [Ren'Py VSCode Project Template](https://github.com/tiliv/renpy-vscode-template) - a configuration for Visual Studio Code to enable running, linting and building from the IDE.
 + [Visual glBlendFunc + glBlendEquation Tool](https://www.andersriggelsen.dk/glblendfunc.php) - Not RenPy specific, this will be very helpful if you want to figure out `blend` transform property to get a particular visual effect.
++ [Node based script editor](https://github.com/FiendChain/ScriptEditor) - Kind of like Twine's dialogue tree view, but for RenPy.

 #### Continuous integration